anthony-magana/pokemon-website/README.md

 4. Run `npm install` to install dependencies.

-5. Run `npm run dev` to start your local http server in browser.
+5. Run `npm run serve` to start your local http server in browser.

+6. Run `npm run build` to start production build of the project